 Research Program Overview

-My research focuses broadly on the nature and treatment of obsessive-compulsive disorder (OCD) and other anxiety disorders.
+Research in our lab focuses broadly on the nature and treatment of obsessive-compulsive disorder (OCD) and other anxiety disorders.
 It is based on a cognitive-behavioral framework emphasizing the role of mistaken beliefs and maladaptive rituals and “safety behaviors” in the development and maintenance of clinical anxiety problems.
 This framework guides two areas of research:

 Cognitive and Behavioral Processes in Anxiety Disorders